concquence/family-tree/README.md

 ## Decription

 A server side (backend) of the React application 'Генеалогия' by [@alexglen](https://github.com/alexglen).
 The application API allows users to create thier own genealogical family trees.
-A user can create, update and delete family members and upload photos or documents
+A user can create, update and delete family members and upload photos or documents.

 To get the application running you need to install requirements from requirements.txt file: